rocknsm/rock-docs/README.md

 ## Credit

-This project is made possible by the efforts of the [Missouri National Guard Cyber Team](http://mocyber.io/) who have donated their talent and resources to further development.
+This project is made possible by the efforts of an ever-growing list of amazing people.
+Take a look around our project to see all our contributors.